 Include all the facts and the argumentative points in the TOK essay.
 But, of course, you have to take caution at this point so that you don't go out of topic.

 When writing the body, you will begin with the development paragraphs that account for around 600 words.
 These have to be the basic points about the topic that you are writing about.
-They give a better explanation about the introduction and the title.
+They give a better explanation of the introduction and the title.

 The structure of an essay holds it together, determines its scope, and gives it a sense of direction.
 Therefore, you must critically and creatively think about how you will order your major points to achieve natural flow and help your readers understand your arguments.